 This year, I discovered that I can’t take this treatment any more.
 I need to fight back.

-But I’m not sure that’s any better.
+Only, I’m not sure that’s any better.
 Having burnt no fewer than four bridges in the past month, it’s now getting quite concerning.

-Suddenly, and unexpectedly, my need to have my say and retain my sovereignty has superseded my need for friends.
+Suddenly, and unexpectedly, my need to have my say and retain some sovereignty has superseded my need for friends.
 It’s such a hard balance to find.
 Is it worth retaining friendships when there’s no communication?
 Is it worth being argumentative when you could just let things go away quietly?

 I think my new environment has profoundly improved my mental state – such that enduring some of the most discourteous and dispiriting behaviour I’ve ever seen (and I have years of examples of it) has not defeated me the way it used to.
 Instead, it’s changed me.